 Magellan announced it had amended and restated its credit agreement (the "Bank Facility Agreement") with its existing lenders on June 24, 2008 and amended the Bank Facility Agreement again on April 30, 2009.
-Under the terms of the 2009 amendment to the Bank Facility Agreement, the maximum amount available was set at a Canadian limit of \$90 million plus a U.S. limit of \$85 million with a maturity date of May 22, 2010.
-The Bank Facility Agreement was fully guaranteed by N. Murray Edwards, the Chairman of the Board of Directors of the Corporation.
+The Bank Facility Agreement was fully guaranteed by Mr. Edwards, the Chairman of the Board of Directors of the Corporation.
 For more information, see "Borrowings - Bank Credit Facility".

-On April 30, 2009, Magellan issued \$40 million of 10% subordinated convertible debentures due April 30, 2012 (the "New Convertible Debentures").
+On April 30, 2009, Magellan issued \$40 million of 10% subordinated convertible debentures due April 30, 2012 (the "New Convertible Debentures") to Mr. Edwards.
 For more information, see "Borrowings - New Convertible Debentures due April 30, 2012".

-On April 30, 2009, Magellan announced that it had made a cash offer (the "Offer") to purchase all of the outstanding 8.5% convertible unsecured subordinated debentures due January 31, 2010 (the "New Debentures") as required by the terms of the New Debentures.
+On April 30, 2009, Magellan announced that it had made a cash offer (the "Offer") to purchase all of the New Debentures as required by the terms of the New Debentures.
 Mr. Edwards held \$17.5 million principal amount of the New Debentures and Mr. Moeller held \$0.65 million principal amount of the New Debentures.
 Pursuant to the Offer, Magellan acquired all of the outstanding New Debentures in exchange for aggregate cash consideration of \$21.9 million (\$21.5 million of which represents payment in respect of principal and premium and \$0.4 million of which represents payment of accrued interest).